Macri-man/2DGame/README.md

 ### Lever

 A lever the player can pull to de-activate a turret.
 This is used for the player to us timing and tactics to de-activate the turret and move in the time the turret is de-activated.
 The player needs to equip fists in order to use the lever.
+The lever has to be paired with one Turrets.
+The lever has a variable called interval that changes the time the turret is disabled.

 ## Enemies